davewalk/bulb/README.md

 The appliation can be started with `docker-compose up`

+Install and compile the dependencies: `docker-compose run web mix do deps.get, compile`

 You'll have to create the `app_dev` database with `docker-compose run web mix ecto.create`

 And then run the migrations with `docker-compose run web mix ecto.migrate`